 A personal matter could become the entire family’s business, and there could be too many interventions or interference than one may like.
 Younger family members may not get TV privileges, with the older ones always around.
 You might miss sharing the same couch to binge watch TV shows during your weekends; you may not be able to cook together and eat alone.

 2. Personal preferences may take a back seat

 You may want to decorate the home as per your taste.
 You may want new furniture or home appliances, but you may not have the freedom to get what you want or deck the house as you wish.
 Even a simple thing like wanting something specific to eat could become difficult when you have to consider what the rest of the family members like or don’t like.

 3. Single point of control

 The head of the family is usually in charge of everything in a joint family.
 In such a set-up, you may feel dependent on others and that others are controlling your life.
 Living in a joint family could be difficult if you are an independent person.

 Although children learn from the wisdom and knowledge of elders, there could be some interference in your parenting style.
 Members of the family could interfere with your choice of food for the children.
 A lot of advice, do’s, and don’ts may come your way.
 This could make you feel uncomfortable if you prefer to bring up your children in your own way.

 5. Difference of opinion

 Clash of ideas or opinions could be quite common when you’re surrounded by different individuals.
 Every individual has an opinion, and it may be hard to convince everyone in the family to agree with it.
 If your idea is not valued, you may feel offended.
-This could lead to conflict and misunderstanding between you and the members of the family.
+This could lead to conflict, misunderstanding and may add some edge between you and the members of the family.

 6. No preference for individual decisions